laneboysrc/rc-headless-transmitter/doc/architecture.md

   - Source: The input source for the mixer unit.
 Can be
     - Phyiscal transmitter inputs (sticks, pots, switches, push-buttons)
     - Channels (output channels as sent to the receiver)
-    - Virtual channels (10 available for user selection, 10 hidden for Expo/Dr)
+    - Virtual channels (10 available for user selection, 10 hidden for high-level mixer use)
-    - Trainer port inputs (not supported but prepare...)
   - Scaler: A scaling factor
   - Offset: An offset value to move the result up or down
   - Trim: If enabled then the trim value (range +/-100) is added to the mixer unit output, taking source channel inversion into account

-The mixer unit also receives a *tag* that identifies how it is used in the UI, i.e. as what mixer type the UI it needs to be presented.
-This tag is only used by the PB and not the Tx.
-It allows the PB to reconstruct the model setup by reading the Tx without having the model in its own memory.

 Multiple mixer units can be configured to operate on the same destination.
 The order of which the mixer units are configured plays an important role of the final resulting channel value.

+The mixer unit also receives a *tag* that is not used by the transmitter but provides information to the mixer UI in the programming box.
+Since high-level mixers in the UI may require more than one mixer-unit to implement, the UI can use the tags to identify the mixer-units that belong together and the corresponding high-level mixer function.

-### Mapping mixer units to mixers
+### Mapping mixer units to high-level mixing functions shown in the UI

 Simple:
   - 1 mixer unit
-  - Trim is enabled (depends on source?)
+  - Trim is enabled
   - Switch is "None"

-Cut:
+  **Do we want to expose that, or should Expo/Dr be the default type**

+Cut (TH-hold):
   - 1 mixer unit
   - Switch and Scale exposed, Source is *None*, Curve is *Fixed*, Offset is 0